AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

    an AV1 sender MUST send a new coded video sequence for each independent spatial layer.

-   If simulcast is used, with each simulcast encoding sent on a distinct SSRC, then in addition to sending a new coded video sequence for each encoding identified by an SSRC in the FIR message, the AV1 sender MAY also send new coded video sequences for other encodings from the same source(s).
+   If simulcast encodings of the same source are transported on distinct SSRCs, then in addition to sending a new coded video sequence for each encoding corresponding to an SSRC in the FIR message, the AV1 sender MAY also send new coded video sequences for other encodings from the same source(s).

 ## 8.2.
 Layer Refresh Request (LRR)